jackdwayne/arrhythmia_project/frontend/README.md

 ## How to Use

-The run the app, follow the instructions under the section [Action Scripts](#available-scripts).
+To run the app, follow the instructions under the section [Action Scripts](#available-scripts).

 Once the web page has loaded, the dashboard will be present with a dropdown menu containing all available data records that users can view.
 Select a patient number and click the submit button.